-- Lower number of wells abandonment executed against planned due to COVID-19 restriction.
-However, for Pipeline decommissioning activity was executed as planned in 2021. - PETRONAS currently is focusing on Wells P&A for the next three years as preparation for future facilities removal campaign. - PETRONAS is currently exploring innovative decommissioning solutions focusing on technologies, re-use/purpose options, integrated approach as well as identifying potential alternatives that can introduce cost compression.
+• Lower number of wells abandonment executed against planned due to COVID-19 restriction.

+PETRONAS is currently exploring innovative decommissioning solutions focusing on technologies, re-use/purpose options, integrated approach as well as identifying potential alternatives that can introduce cost compression.
 Thus, participation and collaboration are encouraged from all parties.

-• Steady outlook is expected for decommissioning activities as more fields have come to the end of life and PETRONAS as the host Authority in Malaysia and as a responsible operator will execute the abandonment's obligation, respectively.
+• Steady outlook is expected for decommissioning activities as more fields have come to the end of life and PETRONAS as the host Authority in Malaysia and as a responsible operator